luapower/x-widgets/webb-widgets.md

 browser because you want to squeeze that last drop of the market or deliver a few more ads.

+## Browser Compatibility

+This will probably only work on desktop Firefox and Chrome/Edge for the forseable future.
+Something might be done for Safari and maybe mobile Chrome and Firefox too.
+Anything else is out.

 ## Loading

 Load the .css and .js files for the widgets that you need in your web app.